pwntester/octo.nvim/README.md

   - Perform any operations as if you were in a regular issue buffer
 - Review pending comments with `Octo review comments`
   - Use <CR> to jump to the selected pending comment
+- If you want to review a specific commit, use `Octo review commit` to pick a commit.
+The file panel will get filtered to show only files changed by that commit.
+Any comments placed on these files will be applied at that specific commit level and will be added to the pending review.
 - When ready, submit the review with `Octo review submit`
 - A new float window will pop up.
 Enter the top level review comment and exit to normal mode.
 Then press `<C-m>` to submit a comment, `<C-a>` to approve it or `<C-r>` to request changes